 Organic growing methods support the health of coffee farms.

-Organic growing methods also support the health of farm workers.
+Organic growing methods also support the health of farm workers, who aren’t exposed to the hazardous chemicals they would otherwise be tasked with applying to crops.

 Benefits for the Environment